Amanda Sudano

 Amanda Grace Sudano Ramirez (born August 11, 1982) is an American singer-songwriter and model.
 She is a member of the musical duo Johnnyswim.

 Early life

-Sudano was born in Los Angeles, California, to singer Donna Summer and songwriter Bruce Sudano.
+Sudano was born in Los Angeles, California, to singer Donna Summer (1948-2012) and songwriter Bruce Sudano (1948).
 She has two older sisters, Mimi Sommer Dohler, from her mother's first marriage to actor Helmut Sommer, and actress Brooklyn Sudano.
-Her maternal cousin is the music producer and rapper Omega Red, and her paternal uncle is Fr.
-Glenn Sudano, CFR, a Roman Catholic priest and founding member of the Franciscan Friars of the Renewal in New York City.
+Her maternal cousin is the music producer and rapper Omega Red, and her paternal uncle is Fr Glenn Sudano, a Catholic priest and founding member of the Franciscan Friars of the Renewal in New York City.

 Sudano spent the early part of her childhood in Thousand Oaks, California.
 In 1995, when she was 13, her family moved to Nashville, Tennessee, where she attended high school at Christ Presbyterian Academy and college at Vanderbilt University.

 Modeling career

 Sudano is a model with the Bella Agency in New York.

 In 2010, Fabrizio Viti chose Sudano to model for Louis Vuitton's Spring/Summer 2010 shoe campaign.
 Sudano is the first black model to be featured solely in Louis Vuitton advertisements.

 In September 2011, Sudano placed second out of twenty in Vogues "Special Edition Best Dressed" feature.